WMU Horn Studio 2015-16

 Hometown: Champaign, Illinois

-While there she performed with many fine University ensembles, including the Illinois Wind Symphony, University of Illinois Symphony Orchestra, and various chamber ensembles.
-She also performed with ensembles throughout the community, including the Champaign Urbana Symphony Orchestra.
+While there she performed with many fine University ensembles, including the Illinois Wind Symphony and University of Illinois Symphony Orchestra.
+She also performed with ensembles throughout the community, including the Champaign Urbana Symphony Orchestra and the Urbana Pops Orchestra.
 She had the privilege of teaching horn lessons with the Music Shoppe Lesson Studios in Champaign as well.
-Currently, Jennifer is performing in the University Symphony Orchestra and the Kalamazoo Philharmonia.
-She is also performing in chamber ensembles that include the Graduate Wind Quintet, Graduate Brass Trio, Horn Choir, and Graduate Horn Quartet.
+Currently, Jennifer is performing with the Battle Creek Symphony as Principal horn, as well as with the University Symphony Orchestra and the University Symphonic Band.
+She performs in chamber ensembles that include the Graduate Brass Quintet, Western Winds, and the WMU Horn Choir.
 Jennifer is very excited to be a part of the WMU horn studio and to continue developing her musicianship in such an exciting musical environment!

 Hometown: Charlotte, MI